jfelic/sc-innovation-hub/README.md

 ## 🤝 Contributing

-This project is part of a month-long hackathon addressing South Carolina's innovation ecosystem challenges.
-Contributions are welcome!
+This project is part of a hackathon addressing South Carolina's innovation ecosystem challenges.

-## 📄 License

-This project is private and proprietary.

 ## 🎯 Current Status